If you’re recently engaged and you’ve even briefly considered having a wedding at the Walt Disney World Resort, this post is for you!

 Maybe you still want a Disney wedding in Florida, but not at the WDW Resort.
 Disney’s Vero Beach Resort is also a Disney wedding option, though it’s not included on the DFTW website.
 For info about hosting your wedding at Disney’s Vero Beach resort, call (321) 939-4561.

-The Disney wedding podcast hosted by Carrie Hayward is a great resource and an opportunity to hear past couples speak candidly about their Disney Wedding experiences.
+The Disney Wedding Podcast hosted by Carrie Hayward is a great resource and an opportunity to hear past couples speak candidly about their Disney Wedding experiences.
 The podcast covers all Disney locations including Walt Disney World, Disneyland, Disney Cruise Line, Disney’s Vero Beach Resort and Disney’s Aulani Resort.
-You’ll hear about all the varying packages like Memories, Escape and Wishes weddings, combo off-site ceremonies and DFTW receptions, dessert parties and other unique private events and pretty much every combination of celebration you could imagine.
+You’ll hear about all the varying options from food to photo booths, combo off-site ceremonies and DFTW receptions, dessert parties and other unique private events and pretty much every combination of celebration you could imagine.
 Visit the Disney Wedding Podcast website to start browsing episodes.

 You’re DEFINITELY going to want to join a Facebook group or two…or more.
 LOL.
 Like I said earlier, there are some intricacies to Disney events and there is a very magical community of current and past Disney couples ready to share and assist you in your planning process.
 You’ll be able to ask questions, get ideas and recommendations and, if need be, vent.
 These groups are an invaluable resource.
 Here are just a few:

-DISbrides has over 1700 members and covers all Disney wedding locations.
-Psst…guys are welcome here too, as well as LGBTQ couples!
-This is a very active group of dedicated Disney brides and grooms ready to spam you with photos, information, tips and support.
+DISbrides has over 2500 members and covers all Disney wedding locations.
+Psst…guys and LGBTQ couples are welcome here too!
+This is a very active group of dedicated Disney wedding couples ready to spam you with photos, information, tips and support.
 Visit facebook.com/groups/disbrides to request to join.
 (Note: this is a closed group, so your posts will not be public…feel free to vent to your heart’s content!)

-Disney Wedding Inspirations is a public group (no venting here…wink wink) has over 1300 members and includes some vendors and artisans, so you may find some of the details and decor you’re looking for.
+Disney Wedding Inspirations is a public group (no venting here…wink wink) with over 5500 members and includes some vendors and artisans, so you may find some of the details and decor you’re looking for.
 Search Disney Wedding Inspirations on Facebook or join here.

 Last but not least, check out the popular Disney forum site DISboards.com.
 They’ve got a forum dedicated to Disney Weddings and Honeymoons.

-This is by no means an all inclusive list, but it’s where I would start if I was planning another Disney Wedding right now.
-As you dive into your planning you’ll find other resources, groups, articles, etc that’ll help plan and design your most magical Disney day ever!
+This is by no means an all inclusive list, but it’s where I’d start if I was planning another Disney Wedding right now.
+As you dive into your planning you’ll find other resources, groups, articles, etc. that’ll help you plan and design your most magical Disney day ever!